 - The town of Kolmanskop in Namibia was once a diamond-mining center but once the glittering stones ran out, the population followed the next strike, abandoning everything behind.

 - Like many ghost towns, St Elmo, Colorado is a former mining town, abandoned when the mines stopped yielding.

-- Then there's Pyramiden, an abandoned Soviet coal mining town on a Norwegian island, abandoned when the Soviet Union broke apart and government subsidies disapepared.
+- Then there's Pyramiden, a former Soviet coal mining town on a Norwegian island, vacated when the Soviet Union broke apart and government subsidies disapepared.

 - A disaster of another kind, a nuclear power plant breakdown, shut down the city of Pripyat in Ukraine, site of the Chernobyl power plant disaster.
 (If you're in Kiev, you can visit Pripyat on a day tour.)

 - At a completely different level, if you've ever visited Pompeii in Italy you'll understand that feeling of being surrounded by people who disappeared nearly 20 centuries ago, when Mount Vesuvius erupted.
 (Here are examples of tours you can take from either Rome or Naples.)

 Abandoned kindergarten in Pripyat: near Ground Zero for Chernobyl